Dru-Mara/EvalNE/docs/source/description.rst

 .. note::

-    For node classification (NC) tasks currently only node embedding methods are supported.
+    For node classification (NC) tasks currently only nede embedding methods are supported.

 .. note::

-    The hyper-parameter tuning and evaluation setup functionalities are omitter in this diagram.
+    The hyper-parameter tuning and evaluation setup functionalities are omitted in this diagram.

 A more detailed description of the library features for the practitioner and for the methodologist are presented below.
 Further information can be found in our arXiv paper_.